 Born in Seoul, South Korea, Jiji (Jiyeon Kim) began playing classical guitar at the age of nine, and was accepted to the Korea National University of Arts at age fourteen.
 She attended the Cleveland Institute of Music for two years, where she studied with Jason Vieaux, and was accepted at the Curtis Institute of Music in 2011 as one of the first two guitarists in Curtis’ distinguished history.
-She graduated Curtis in 2015, as a student of Mr. Vieaux and David Starobin, and she is currently pursuing a Master of Music degree at the Yale School of Music, studying with Benjamin Verdery.
-She is excited about her upcoming adventures as a new resident of Arizona, and in her spare time, she enjoys cooking and creating weird sounds on Ableton.
+She graduated Curtis in 2015, as a student of Mr. Vieaux and David Starobin, and she recently earned her Master of Music degree from the Yale School of Music, studying with Benjamin Verdery.
+She is excited about her upcoming adventures as a new resident of Arizona, and in her spare time, she enjoys cooking in her spare time and creating weird sounds on Ableton.

 Bach: Allegro, from Prelude, Fugue & Allegro, BWV 998

 Reich: Electric Counterpoint, Slow

 Lennox Berkeley: Sonatina for Guitar, Op.
 52. No. 1, Rondo